thaeli/docs-test/volunteer-policy.md

 * **Respect Each & Every One of the MAGFest Community**

     * It's important that we create an inclusive environment for everyoneâ€”volunteers, employees, attendees, and board members alike.
 Please carry yourself appropriately and treat your colleagues with respect, compassion, and consideration.
 Slack is not the essential avenue of communication for MAGFest.
-Remember that staffers arenâ€™t expected or able to always be online.
+Remember that staffers aren't expected or able to always be online.

-    * Even if everyone isnâ€™t participating in a conversation, be aware that what you say sets an example for the rest of the community; many are/arenâ€™t reading your words.
+    * Even if everyone isn't participating in a conversation, be aware that what you say sets an example for the rest of the community; many are/aren't reading your words.
 As a volunteer, you represent MAGFest: this applies to Slack behavior.

 * **Choose Your Words Lovingly**

     * Your actions, online and offline, affect others.
-Remember that at the end of the day, we all want whatâ€™s best for MAGFest.
+Remember that at the end of the day, we all want what's best for MAGFest.
 Sometimes we have different ideas about how to get there, but always strive for collaboration instead of conflict.
-Itâ€™s okay to disagree as long as itâ€™s not personal.
+It's okay to disagree as long as it's not personal.
 Insults, harassment, and exclusionary languages/behaviors are never acceptable in our community.

 * **Consider Other Perspectives**

     * Arguments happen.
-In the heat of the moment, take a step back and consider other peopleâ€™s perspectives.
+In the heat of the moment, take a step back and consider other people's perspectives.
 When tensions are getting heated, reconsider your tone, your intentions, and whether or not the conversation should be paused or taken elsewhere.
 Strive to constructively resolve conflicts patiently and compassionately.
 MAGFest is a brilliant organization because we are an eclectic mix of people from all walks of life and professions.

 * **Reasonably Non-Offensive Content**